Agathe Guillemot: 2023-2024: French champion, European medalist, World Championship and Olympic debut

-2025: European indoor champion
+2025: European Indoor Champion

 She was selected for the 2025 European Athletics Indoor Championships in Appeldoorn, winning gold in the 1500 metres, becoming the first French female to achieve this feat.
 She finished fourth in the 1500 metres in May 2025 at the 2025 Doha Diamond League.
 She won the 1500 metres competing for France at the 2025 European Athletics Team Championships First Division in Madrid on 29 June 2025.
 She set a 2:34.75 personal best over 1000 metres in Monaco at the 2025 Herculis.
-She ran a season’s best 3:58.29 for the 1500 metres at the 2025 Memorial Van Damme in the Diamond League, in Brussels, Belgium on 22 August.
+She ran a season's best 3:58.29 for the 1500 metres at the 2025 Memorial Van Damme in the Diamond League, in Brussels, Belgium on 22 August.
 She placed ninth in the 1500 metres at the Diamond League Final in Zurich on 28 August.
 In September 2025, she was a semi-finalist over 1500 metres at the 2025 World Championships in Tokyo, Japan.

+She was selected for the 2025 European Cross Country Championships in Portugal on 14 December 2025, and led France to team bronze with Anaëlle Guillonnet and Alessia Zarbo, their first medal in the senior women's race at the Championships since 2015.
+On 31 December, she placed second at the 5km Cursa dels Nassos, a World Athletics Label event, held in Barcelona.

+2026: World Cross Country medalist

+On 10 January 2026, she was a silver medalist for France in the mixed relay at the 2026 World Athletics Cross Country Championships in Tallahassee, Florida.
+Competing at the Meeting de l’Eure in Val-de-Reuil, a World Athletics Indoor Tour Silver meeting on 1 February 2026, Guillemot won the mile run in 4:23.77, setting a new national record and taking 2.22 seconds from her previous personal best time from 2025.
+Later that month in Karlsruhe, she also set a new French national record for the 1500 metres indoors of 4:02.12, and set a French record of 5:32.18 for the 2000 metres in Liévin, fifth on the world all-time list.
+Guillemot won in a personal best of 4:00.64, narrowly ahead of Freweyni Hailu in a sprint finish over 1500 metres at the Copernicus Cup in Toruń on 22 February 2026.
+She won the 1500 metres title at the 2026 French Indoor Athletics Championships in Aubiere.

+Competing at the 2026 World Athletics Indoor Championships in Toruń, Guillemot advanced to the final of the 1500 m after winning her heat, before placing fourth overall in a French indoor record of 3:59.71.